nzyoka10/plp-first-repo/python/README.md

   - Please enter your name: Eric
   - Please enter your age: 25
   - Please enter your location: Syokimau
-- Hello John, you are 25 years old and live in New York.
+- Hello John, you are 25 years old and live in Syokimau!